akbareza/simpleLibrary/README.md

 Additionally, there is an option to reset the book list to its initial state, removing any applied filter and sort settings.

 ### Update Function
 To update a book, select option `[3]` from the menu.
 You could choose the book that you would be updated by enter the index of the book.
-Next, the program will show you the information of the fields of book and you could choose the information.
+After selecting the option to update a book, the program will display the book information and allow you to select which field(s) to update.
+It is possible to update all fields except for the book ID.

 ### Delete Function
-To delete a book, select option `[4]` from the menu and enter the book ISBN when prompted.
+To delete a book, select option `[4]` from the menu and  enter the index of the book as it appears on the list that you wish to delete.

-### Contact
+## Contact
 If you have any questions or feedback, please contact me at akbarezamuhammad10@gmail.com.